oreillyross/developer-notes/Python.md

 <details>
   <summary>What is a generator function?</summary>

-  A function that is a simple way of creating iterators over a sequence
+  - A function that is a simple way of creating iterators over a sequence
+  - The function differs from normal, in taht the retun statement is replaced by yield command
+  - The yield takes control of function
+  - invoking the generator function creates a generator object
+      - this is an iterator
+      - The built in next function can take a generator object, and returns first up until first yield.
+      - StopIteration Error is raised once all yield statements run
+      - local variables inside a generator function maintain their state between function calls
+    - generator functions are often used with for or while loops
 </details>